Exploring the connection between depression and undiagnosed hearing loss

 Treating depression caused by hearing loss

-The first fix for any sufferer is to get their hearing back to health as quickly as possible, and to do this it’s important that you seek professional help.
+The first fix for any sufferer is to get their hearing back to health as quickly as possible, and to do this it’s important that you seek professional help in the form of a hearing test.
 Here at Nathan Gluck Hearing Care we always advise that the best defence against hearing loss is to stay on top of it, with regular hearing tests and consultations.
 Seeing an audiologist on a regular basis means that they will have a good understanding of your hearing, and so will notice if it worsens.

 Should you be past the point of preventative measures and have noticed that you or someone you know is showing the signs both of struggling to hear, and depression, then it is vital that you book an appointment with an audiologist for the same day.

 Depending on the level of hearing loss, your audiologist can recommend several treatments to coax your hearing back to health.
 While it is highly unlikely, the loss might simply be a severe and long untreated build up of earwax, which can be quickly removed with earwax microsuction.
 In the more likely case of an actual loss of hearing sensitivity you will be given the option of modern hearing aids.